zzonyo/trust-docs-test/source/index.html.md

 - The websocket subscription of contract info event is pushed every 60 seconds, and the event is "snapshot".
 - When the subscription is successful, the latest contract information will be pushed immediately, and the event is "init".
 - Only when the status is 1(Listing),  can it be traded normally, other statuses are not tradable;
+- Support to query the K-line data of the delisting contract in one month(that is, the contract's expirated date is not before one month ago), and you can enter the contract code to get the K-line data.

 ## Unsubscribe Contract Info Data(no authentication)(unsub)